‘Game Of Thrones’ Season 7: New Set Photos, Oathkeeper Teaser Excite Fans

 — Oathkeepers ????⚔️ (@Jaime_Brienne) March 3, 2017

 Game of Thrones fans are already speculating about the meaning of the teaser.
-Could there be a specific reason Oathkeeper is being emphasized in the clip or is it just a random image?
+Could there be a specific reason Oathkeeper is being emphasized in the clip, or is it just a random image?
 Only time will tell.

 Speaking of time, as mentioned above, Game of Thrones Season 7 might not begin airing until July.
 That’s a major blow for fans who were counting on it starting up again in April, as had been rumored.
 In a new interview with the Independent, actor Liam Cunningham (Davos Seaworth) potentially spilled the beans about GoT’s premiere date.

 “I’ve been disappointing various people around the world because it was meant to come out in April.
-It’s July now, I think.”
+It’s July now, I think.

 “There’s going to be a launch and something special happening this year for the premiere.
 The bad news is, there will only be seven episodes and the final season starts again as far as I know in September,” he said.